talkable/talkable-docs/source/campaigns/views/friend_rewards_paid.rst

 Email is triggered to a |friend| who passed Email Gating, and received Reward (i.e. coupon code). |br|

-The email will be sent once Talkable knows Friend's email which they provides on the Friend Claim Page (such technique works great for email capturing).
+The email will be sent once Talkable knows Friend’s email which they provides on the Friend Claim Page (such technique works great for email capturing).
 See :ref:`tutorials_email_gating` for more details.

 Frequently used Variables: